Law - Business Law - LLM

 LW3369 Income Tax Law (5 credits)

-· Students may not choose a module from List B if they have already taken that module or equivalent subject matter at undergraduate level.
+-Students may not choose a module from List B if they have already taken that module or equivalent subject matter at the undergraduate level.

-· Students may not choose modules from List B which involve a timetable clash.
+-Students may not choose modules from List B that involve a timetable clash.

-· In order to ensure a reasonable distribution of workload, when choosing modules for all programmes, students should take a balance of credits between Semester 1 and Semester 2.
-Students who wish to deviate from this rule must seek permission from their Programme Director.
+-In order to ensure a reasonable distribution of workload, when choosing modules for all programmes, you should take a balance of credits between Semester 1 and Semester 2.
+If you wish to deviate from this rule you must seek permission from the Programme Director.

 Entry requirements